-Marine transportation operating income for 2021 decreased 61% compared to 2020.
-The operating margin was 4.8% for 2021 compared to 11.7% for 2020.
-The decreases in operating income and operating margin were primarily due to decreased term and spot contract pricing in the inland market, as a result of a reduction in demand due to the COVID-19 pandemic and reduced volumes as a result of Hurricane Ida and Winter Storm Uri.
-Operating margin for 2021 was also impacted by the increased cost of diesel fuel.
+KMT operating income for 2022 increased 116% compared to 2021.
+The operating margin was 8.4% for 2022 compared to 4.8% for 2021.
+The increase in operating income and operating margin were primarily due to increased barge utilization and higher term and spot contract pricing in the inland and coastal markets, partially offset by increased fuel prices as well as the impact of the COVID-19 Omicron variant during the 2022 first quarter.
+The 2021 results were impacted by a reduction in demand due to the COVID-19 pandemic and reduced volumes as a result of Hurricane Ida and Winter Storm Uri.